Skip to main content

 Debugging PHP: A Practical Workflow for Faster Fixes

-Start by separating development from production
+Separate development visibility from production safety

 <?php